College of Law > Academics > Experiential Learning > Legal Clinics > Croak Community

 Fall or spring semester: 3 credits

-The Croak Community Legal Clinic, DePaul Law School’s newest clinic, is launching Fall 2019.
-Students in the Community Legal Clinic will provide legal workshops and presentations on specified topics to DePaul students and the broader DePaul and Chicago community.
-Immediately after these presentations, Clinic students, under the supervision of an experienced attorney, will provide limited-scope representation to attendees on the topic covered at the event.
-Students also will collaborate with university partners and community organizations to connect with people who need legal help.
-This clinic is a rare experiential learning opportunity for those students interested in community organizing, community education, and community empowerment.
+Students in the Croak Community Legal Clinic provide legal workshops and presentations on specified topics to DePaul students and the broader DePaul and Chicago community.
+Immediately after these presentations, students, under the supervision of an experienced attorney, provide limited-scope representation to attendees on the topic covered at the event.
+As part of the workshops and presentations, students collaborate with university partners and community organizations to connect with people who need legal help.
+The Croak Community Legal Clinic is a rare experiential learning opportunity for those students interested in community organizing, community education, and community empowerment.

-Students in the Community Legal Clinic also will be integral contributors to a Student Legal Resources website and online self-help center, which will be a resource for DePaul students seeking legal assistance.
+Students in the Croak Community Legal Clinic are also integral contributors to a Student Legal Resources website and online self-help center, which will be a resource for DePaul students seeking legal assistance.

-The Spring semester of the clinic will focus on issues of criminal justice, such as knowing your right in encounters with law enforcement and dealing with a criminal record.
+This component of the clinic focuses on issues of criminal justice, such as knowing your rights in encounters with law enforcement and dealing with a criminal record.

 Instruction: This course is a combination of lecture, in-class discussion, skills instruction, and client counseling

 Number of Students: Up to 6 per semester 711 License: A 711 license is not required to participate in the Croak Community Legal Clinic

 Eligibility: Only rising 2L and 3L students are eligible to apply.
 Evening students are encouraged to apply.